|

 previous

 practice.
-On the other hand, machinery dispersal was good.
+Machinery dispersal was good.

 Extensive weight-saving measures brought the displacement well

-below the 10,000 tons permitted by treaty, and some of the weight allowance was
+below the 10,000 tons permitted by treaty, and some of the weight

-reincorporated in the form of increased protection for the forward
+reincorporated in the form of increased protection.

 Both ships survived the war.